taskctl/taskctl/README.md

 ```

 ## Pipelines
 Pipeline is a set of stages (tasks or other pipelines) to be executed in a certain order.
 Stages may be executed in parallel or one-by-one.
-Stage may override task environment.
+Stage may override task's environment, variables etc.

 This pipeline:
 ```yaml